 Onward we go

 COVID-19 may have triggered negativity among all of us at one point or another but we have to trust that things will eventually get better.
-Once it does, we now have a better understanding of our capabilities and benefit from new ways we learned in achieving goals despite adversity.
+Once it does, we now have a better understanding of our capabilities and benefit from new ways we learn to achieve goals despite adversity.